Published: March 31, 2022

 One of the many attractions of living at Kendal at Oberlin is the endless opportunities for intergenerational engagement.
 From a world-class college and conservatory down the street to an on-site preschool program, Kendal residents have rich and varied options to interact with children and young adults.

-These intergen activities, which has earned Kendal kudos from Generations United for its exemplary programs that bring older adults together with children, teens and young adults, is pivotal to the Kendal community taking “responsibility in the larger community, maintaining extensive and mutually supportive relationships and sharing our resources and experience.”
+These intergenerational activities, which have earned Kendal kudos from Generations United for its exemplary programs that bring older adults together with children, teens and young adults, is pivotal to the Kendal community taking “responsibility in the larger community, maintaining extensive and mutually supportive relationships and sharing our resources and experience.”

 Sunday concerts with Oberlin College students